-- The OFMHS provides training to jails regarding best practices in managing people incarcerated with mental illness.
-This training focuses on best practices for psychiatric de-escalation in jails. - Jail staff need to know their role and responsibilities in crisis de-escalation, have knowledge of initiating factors, effective use of verbal and non-verbal communication techniques, and know how to implement de-escalation strategies that are oriented toward recovery and resilience.
+- The OFMHS provides training to jails regarding best-practices in managing people incarcerated with mental illness.
+This training focuses on best-practices for psychiatric de-escalation in jails. - Jail staff need to know their role and responsibilities in crisis deescalation, as well as have knowledge of initiating factors, effective use of verbal and non-verbal communication techniques, and know how to implement de-escalation strategies that are oriented toward recovery and resilience.